Effective Treatment Options for Varicose Veins: What You Need to Know

 2- Compression stockings for varicose veins

 These stockings put fixed pressure to help move the blood back to your heart more efficiently.
 The static pressure also reduces swelling in the lower legs and decreases the risk of getting a blood clot.
-Compression stockings can prevent the problem from worsening but will not remove the current leg veins.
-If you need compression stockings, your dermatologist can check your leg and recommend the proper size and pressure.

-3- Other treatments
+3- Other leg vein treatment

 • A- Sclerotherapy: